Vanilla Crescent Cookies (Vanillekipferl)

 Related Recipes

 Looking for other popular European holiday treats?
-Try out these classic German cookies and sweet treats from around the region!
+Try out these classic German cookies and sweet treats from around the DACH region!

-blue plate of vanilla crescent cookies with green pine branch behind
+blue plate of vanilla crescent cookies with green pine branch behind.

 Vanillekipferl (Vanilla Crescent Cookies)

-4.45 from 9 votes
+4.59 from 17 votes

 Print Pin Save